PurwadhikaDev/DeltaGroup_JC_DS_AH_BDG_0108_FinalProject/README.md

 By implementing these recommendations, the bank can leverage the predictive power of the model to make more informed marketing decisions, leading to increased efficiency and a higher term deposit conversion rate.

-## Cost & Benefit Analysis (Simulation)

-*(This section is based on the simulation provided in the notebook and should be updated with actual figures if available)*

-Based on a simulated campaign with a minimal deposit of €100, the costs and benefits were analyzed:

-**Costs:**
-*   Cost per contact (Telephone + Transportation): Approximately €0.03 per person (if no closing).
-*   Cost upon successful closing (Interest + Other Operational Costs): Approximately 7.03% of the deposit amount (€7.03 for a €100 deposit).

-**Benefits:**
-*   Total Benefit from a successful deposit (Interest Income + Fee & Investment): Approximately 13% of the deposit amount (€13 for a €100 deposit).

-**Business Impact:**
-*   **False Positive (Predict Yes, Actual No):** Cost of ineffective contact (approx. €0.03 per person).
-*   **False Negative (Predict No, Actual Yes):** Opportunity cost of a missed potential deposit (approx. €13 per person).

-Using the model for targeting aims to significantly reduce False Positives (saving contact costs) while minimizing False Negatives (not missing too many potential deposits), leading to a net gain in profitability compared to contacting all potential customers.

 ## How to Run the Code

 1. Clone the repository to your local machine or open it in Google Colab.